 - Add the cream and salt and pepper to taste; bring to a simmer but do not boil.

 - Transfer the shrimp to a serving dish or arrange on individual plates over hot cooked rice, pasta, split biscuits, or puff pastry shells.
 Garnish with chopped parsley, if desired.
 Heat through.

 - Serve the shrimp with rice, cauliflower rice, hot cooked pasta, or summer squash or zucchini "noodles."
 See below for more.

 *Remove the shells from the shrimp.
 With a small, sharp knife, cut a slit down the back of a shrimp.
 Pull the dark vein out or scrape it out with the tip of your knife.
 Repeat with the remaining shrimp and then rinse them under cold running water.
 Pat dry with paper towels.

 - If you're low carbing it, remove the cooked shrimp from the pan and keep warm.
 Add some spiralized zucchini or summer squash "noodles" to the skillet with a few more tablespoons of butter.
 Cook for about 2 minutes, stirring and tossing constantly.
 When the "noodles" are just limp, serve with the shrimp and cream sauce.

-- For paleo diets, replace the heavy cream with coconut cream and use coconut oil or ghee instead of butter.
-Instead of wine or shetty, use vegetable broth or a broth made with shrimp shells.
+- For paleo diets, replace the heavy cream with coconut cream and use coconut oil instead of butter.
+Instead of wine or sherry, use vegetable broth or a broth made with shrimp shells.
 Or omit the wine.